moa7ed/Vocab/README.md

-# README
+# Vocab

-This README would normally document whatever steps are necessary to get the application up and running.
+Vocab is Ruby on Rails web site to help people to learn language's vocabs quicly.

 Things you may want to cover:

-* Ruby version
+* Ruby & Rails versions
+	- Ruby 2.3.0
+	- Rails 5.0.0.1
 * System dependencies

 * Configuration